withastro/astro/.changeset/empty-rules-type.md

 "astro": minor
 ---

-Upgrades the minimum version of Node.js to `v18.20.1`.
+Deprecate support for versions of Node.js older than `v18.17.1` for Node.js 18, older than `v20.0.3` for Node.js 20, and the complete Node.js v19 release line.

 This change is in line with Astro's [Node.js support policy](https://docs.astro.build/en/upgrade-astro/#support).